zzalscv2/VirtualFluids/docs/pages/coding-guidelines/Names.md

 <!-- SPDX-License-Identifier: GPL-3.0-or-later -->
 <!-- SPDX-FileCopyrightText: Copyright © VirtualFluids Project contributors, see AUTHORS.md in root folder -->
 # Names

-In general, names should be chosen to be self-explanatory and as short as possible.
+In general, names should be self-explanatory and as short as possible.
 We are using CamelCase for naming variables and functions.
 The following table gives an overview of the naming conventions used in the code.

 | Type | Spelling | Example |
 |------|----------|---------|